Fedcomp/metarust/README.md

-# MetaRust
+# WASMod
-Attempt to write metamod plugin completely in rust
+Metamod module to write webassembly plugins for cs 1.6